Ast3risk-ops/speedbase/README.md

 check the [wiki](https://speedbase.gitbook.io/docs) for info on how to install them.

+## What is this modpack?

+This modpack can serve as a base for your own modpacks, for distribution or not.
+The idea here is to make something that anybody can make their own version of.

+Because it's MIT, you can upload those versions too!

 ## Info

 This is my first modpack, and I am the sole maintainer.